 At first, IgG test results may look a little confusing.
 To interpret them, you just need to understand the IgG reaction scale.

 Test results will give each tested food a “score”.
-This score refers to the blood’s IgG levels in reaction to that food, often ranked across:
+This score refers to the blood’s IgG levels in reaction to that food, often ranked numerically as well as across:

 Just remember—symptoms do not always align with IgG test results.
 You might eat eggs every day in peace but receive a “high reactivity” score for eggs.
 Likewise, you may always get stomach cramps after eating dairy, but your test may show no IgG elevation for dairy.
 Ultimately, it’s important to pair your test results with a temporary elimination diet to determine what specific foods you’re sensitive to.